Faiqa-batool/Assembly-Language-Programming/README.md

 Program to print a to z using a loop.

 ### LAB5P1.asm:
-Program to take input a number and compare it with a predefined number
+Program to take input a number and compare it with a predefined number.